Center For Holocaust And Genocide Education

 Saint Elizabeth University Campus

-Starting in April,1915, over one million Armenians were murdered.
+Starting in April 1915, over one million Armenians were murdered.
 This event is an evening to honor Armenian culture and history while also remembering the legacy and lessons of the Armenian Genocide.

 Lunch and Learn with Dr. Mehnaz Afridi